Personal search guidelines

 - Hazardous Substances Register (DC)

-- Noise Abatement Zones (PHR) - no register as no Zones in Adur or Worthing as at 31st August 2016
+- Noise Abatement Zones (PHR) - no register as there are currently no designated zones in Adur or Worthing